This is part one in a series on the 2017 France presidential election. Read part two here.

 This also causes the model to look rather volatile for some races.
 However, we would rather have this volatility than a model than treats information that is one week old the same as information coming out on the day before election day.

-Finally, any good modeler will give you the following advice: “every model is wrong, but some are useful.”
+Finally, any good modeler will give you the following advice from statistician George Box: “all models are wrong, but some are useful.”

 So what does this all add up to?
 Well, primarily, it’s a word of caution not to use the forecast as a hard and true expectation of the outcome of Sunday’s contest.
 The model ought not to be used as an absolute determiner of the election — that is to say, there is room for error in what the data tells us.
 Yes, Emmanuel Macron has roughly 23% of the vote in the France election.
 The above graphic shows that we can expect there to be error in the final-day election polls of 2.5%.